michaelnmmeyer/sabir/README.md

 Two command-line tools are also included: a classification program, `sabir`, and a script for creating and evaluating classification models, `sabir-train`.
-Finally, a model file is included which recognizes English, French, German, Italian, and transliterated Sanskrit.
+Finally, a model file `model.sb` is included which recognizes English, French, German, Italian, and transliterated Sanskrit.
 It was trained on a few megabytes of Wikipedia dumps and on electronic texts from the [`Gretil project`](http://gretil.sub.uni-goettingen.de/).

 To compile and install all the above: